Home Compare ACP.WA vs DELL

 Asseco Poland vs Dell Technologies: Which Stock Looks Stronger in 2026?

-Dell Technologies holds the cleaner structural position, with the lead spread across growth and stability.
+The structural profiles are close, with Dell Technologies carrying a narrow edge on growth.
 Asseco Poland still has the edge on stability, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ACP.WA: STOXX 600, DELL: Russell 1000).